aimms/how-to/Articles/109/109-convert-compound-sets.rst

 .. _Step_conversion_Backup:

-Step 1: Create backups of your data
+Step 1: Create Backups of your Data
 ++++++++++++++++++++++++++++++++++++++

 The importance of creating backups before starting maintenance on your projects cannot be overemphasized.